ivmarkp/Coding-Practice-Problems/README.md

   c.
 Count the number of digits in the nth Factorial number.
   d.
 Given an integer n, count the no. of trailing zeroes in its Factorial.
  4. Palindrome
   a.
-Check whether a string is a palindrome.
+Check whether a string is a palindrome using pointers.
   b.
-Check whether a number is a palindrome.
+Check whether a number is a palindrome with recursion.
   c.
 Given a number, print the next smallest palindrome.
   d.
 Given a string, print the longest substring (not subsequence) which is palindrome.
   e.
 Given a string, print all possible substrings that are palindrome.